onsip/sipjs.com/content/api/devel/uri.md

 ### `hasParam(key)`

 Verifies the existence of the given URI parameter.
-Returns `true` if the parameter exists, `false` otherwise.

 #### Parameters